Birdwatching Spain is run by Julian Sykes and Pau Lucio. In this section you can see a bit more about our company:

 Virginia Garófano is currently involved in a research project related to dendroclimatology, aimed to reconstruct past climate events in the Valencian Region using the information retained in the tree rings.

-Virginia is our expert in Mediterranean plants and orchids and she is the tour leader in our Mediterranean and endemic plants tour.
+Virginia is our expert in Mediterranean plants and orchids.
+Thus, she is the tour leader in our Mediterranean and endemic plants tour.
 She is fluent in Spanish, English and French.

 Birdwatching Spain is registed in the Valencian Tourist Board with the number NR-V-149.